projects techreports press lab location staff

 Much of this code is work in progress, which may be only lightly tested before release.

-The NFSv4 Client Priorities and NFSv4 Server Priorities gives an estimate of the progress of our effort.
+The NFSv4 Client Priorities and NFSv4 Server Priorities gives some oudated estimates of the progress of our effort.

 CITI sources

-In the case of code written for existing projects, we provide only patches, which must be applied to the upstream sources, with links below.
+In the case of code written for existing projects, we provide either a git repository or patches.
+Patches must be applied to the upstream sources, which are linked to under "Upstream sources", below.

 • acl-2.2.42-CITI_NFS4_ALL-2.dif.
 (For developers, there is also a git repository; browse the repository here or available from git://linux-nfs.org/~bfields/acl.git).
 This patches the standard posix acl tools so they can handle NFSv4 ACLs by translating between posix and NFSv4 ACLs.
 The translation is lossy, and the patches make fundamental utilities such as cp and ls depend on ldap and krb5 libraries (among others), so the above is preferred.